Tonsillitis: Diagnosis

-In primary care settings, the Centor criteria are used to determine the likelihood of group A beta-hemolytic streptococcus (GABHS) infection in an acute tonsillitis and the need for antibiotics for tonsillitis treatment.
+In primary care settings, the Centor criteria are used to determine the likelihood of group A beta-hemolytic streptococcus (GABHS) infection in acute tonsillitis and the need for antibiotics for tonsillitis treatment.
 However, the Centor criteria have their weaknesses in making a precise diagnosis for adults.
-The Centor criteria are also ineffective in diagnosis for tonsillitis in children and secondary care settings (hospitals).
+The Centor criteria are also ineffective for diagnosing tonsillitis in children and secondary care settings (hospitals).
 A modified version of the Centor criteria, which modified the original Centor criteria in 1998, is often used to aid in diagnosis.
 The original Centor criteria had four major criteria, but the modified Centor criteria have five.
 The five major criteria of the modified Centor score are: